Pre-trained Gaussian Processes for Bayesian Optimization: Experiment Details and More Results

+For readers who are interested in studying the details of the HPO-B experiment, we present the results separately for each of the 16 search spaces of HPO-B. The experiment setups are the same as \S\ref{sssec:hpob_full}.
+Figure~\ref{fig:reviewer5-pp} shows the performance profiles, Figure~\ref{fig:reviewer5-regret} shows the regret plots, and Figure~\ref{fig:reviewer5-rank} shows the ranking plots.

-\subsection{MAF implementation details}
+\subsection{MAF Implementation Details}

-We compared to~\citep{volpp2020meta} using the code and default hyperparameters provided by the authors.\footnote{\url{https://github.com/boschresearch/MetaBO}} This code assumes that each task is additionally accompanied by the optimal set of hyperparameters for the GP used to model the task (including the task used for evaluation).
-Following the MAF approach, we learned these hyperparameters using the \textsc{GPy} library, and provided them to the MAF algorithm.
-Given that MAF takes significantly longer to run than HyperBO, each subdataset was evaluated using only one random seed.
+We compared to~\citep{volpp2020meta} using the code and default hyperparameters provided by the authors.\footnote{\url{https://github.com/boschresearch/MetaBO}} This method assumes the availability of the optimal set of GP hyperparameters for each task (including the task used for evaluation).
+Following~\citet{volpp2020meta}, these GP hyperparameters for the MAF algorithm are learned by optimizing the marginal likelihood on each training and evaluation task using the \textsc{GPy} library.
+Given that MAF takes significantly longer to run than HyperBO and other baselines, sub-dataset in each task was evaluated using limited random seeds.

 Each neural acquisition function was trained for a total of 1000 iterations.
 As was done in~\citep{volpp2020meta}, we selected the optimal training iteration for the neural acquisition function by cross-validation on the transfer learning tasks; in this case, we randomly sampled 3 transfer learning task, and chose the training iteration with the lowest average simple regret.